danforth-restorative/digitalskills.info/_posts/2020-10-18-digital-transformation-for-the-rest-of-us.md

 Where most people are trying to write as quickly as possible, I pushed the other way, with the aim of creating **detail rich articles**, with plenty of references, so the readers could easily continue exploring, and check the source of essential information.

-That's when I began collecting sources for a variety of subjects and thinking about how to make it easier for people to share their internet research with each-other, to make it easier for everyone to create quality content.
+That's when I began collecting sources for a variety of subjects and thinking about how to facilitate people sharing their internet research with each-other, to **make it easier for everyone to create quality content**.

 From there, I became far more interested in [curation](https://github.com/learn-anything/curated-lists) than writing, and eventually got into some contract based research work.
 More recently, I've discovered I could earn a better income from transcribing podcasts than I could with the same amount of time spent writing.